jfredrickson5/alphanumeric/README.md

 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

-# 18F’s flagship website
+# TechRadar Website

-This repository houses the 18F website.
+This repository houses the TechRadar website.
 We use the [U.S. Web Design System](https://designsystem.digital.gov/) for the front end interface.
-The site is built and served through [the Federalist platform](https://federalist.18f.gov/).
+The site is built and served through [the Federalist platform](https://federalist.18f.gov/), and based on 18F's flagship website.

-### Style and style guide
+### Style and Style Guide

-18f.gsa.gov extends the [U.S. Web Design System](https://designsystem.digital.gov/) and [18F Brand guidelines](https://pages.18f.gov/brand/) to create a style that is professional, unique, and informative.
+TechRadar extends the [U.S. Web Design System](https://designsystem.digital.gov/) and [18F Brand guidelines](https://pages.18f.gov/brand/) to create a style that is professional, unique, and informative.
 The style guide, located at [18f.gsa.gov/styleguide/](https://18f.gsa.gov/styleguide/) documents the patterns and components used to create this theme.

 [View style guide](https://18f.gsa.gov/styleguide/)

-### History

-A detailed history of the past work that went into developing this redesign can be found at [18F/beta.18f.gov](https://github.com/18F/beta.18f.gov).

 ## Installation and Deployment